Skip to content

 }

-const claims = result.claims as MyTokenClaims;
+const claims = result.data.claims as MyTokenClaims;

 console.log(claims.roles); // ['admin', 'user']